Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Numerical method

+The adequacy of the resolution is checked by ensuring the energy input from the cylinders matches the viscous dissipation to within $2\%$ \citep{ostilla2014exploring}.
+The simulations are started from initial conditions of white noise, and are ran for 400 large-eddy turnover times (defined as $d/U$) to collect statistics after the transient has passed.
+An additional criterion for temporal convergence of the statistics is that the angular velocity transport, defined as $J_\omega(r)=r^3(\langle u_r u_\theta/r \rangle_{\theta,z,t} - \nu\partial_r\langle u_\theta/r \rangle_{\theta,z,t})$ \citep{eckhardt2007torque} must be constant to within $2\%$, where $\langle ... \rangle_{x_i}$ denotes an averaging operator over variable $x_i$.
+What this expresses is that the time-average of the convective and viscous parts of the torque are approximately constant at every radial coordinate.
+This provides a more stringent criterion than just looking at the convergence of torque, as we use a second-order statistic $(\langle u_r u_\theta/r\rangle_{\theta,z,t})$ to ensure converge.
+The torque $T$ is then calculated as the radial average of $J(r)$.

-In a classical TC problem the cylinders have a homogeneous no-slip boundary condition, where the velocity of the fluid at the wall is simply the cylinder velocity.
+In a classical TC problem, the cylinders have a homogeneous no-slip boundary condition, where the velocity of the fluid at the wall is simply the cylinder velocity.
 The flow is maintained by a torque applied at the cylinders $T$, which is usually non-dimensionalized in the form of Nusselt number $Nu=T/T_{pa}$, where $T_{pa}$ is the torque for the purely azimuthal flow solution.
 In the current study, we alternate no-slip and free-slip boundary conditions.
-Free-slip boundary conditions are mathematically expressed by the combination of no penetration ($u_r=0$), and vanishing normal derivatives of the two velocity components tangential to the wall ($\partial_r u_{\theta,z}=0$).
+Free-slip boundary conditions are mathematically expressed by the combination of no penetration ($u_r=0$), and vanishing normal derivatives of the two velocity components tangential to the wall ($\partial_r u_\theta=\partial_r u_z=0$).
 We impose the stress-free boundary condition by setting the shear $\tau$ originating from the wall to zero at the first grid point.
+This is done through modifying the viscous term, which for a staggered velocity is first approximated using a finite difference of shears ($[\tau^+-\tau^-]/\Delta$), and these shears are then approximated using a finite difference of velocities.
+The finite difference approach of the code rapidly allows us to change between no-slip and stress free conditions by setting $\tau^-$ to be either zero, or to be the velocity gradient between the current velocity and the wall.
+More details on the code operation are provided in \cite{van2015pencil}.